Part I is more generic and theoretical

 VBA can be used to

-Always use Excel standard functionality to the maximum extent possible and try to limit the amount of VBA code (within reasonable bounds).
+Use Excel standard functionality first, and try to limit the amount of VBA code.

-- Code errors will occur.
-If not debugged 100% during tests, they may frustrate users.
+• If code errors have not been debugged 100% during tests, they may start frustrating users.

-- Avoid forms, if user input can be entered via regular cells as easy.
+• Avoid forms, if user input can be entered via regular cells just as well.

 Exercise: create a command button